Scranton School District (Pennsylvania)

 The Scranton School District is a large, urban school district located in Scranton, Pennsylvania in the Wyoming Valley region of northeastern Pennsylvania.
-It serves the city of Scranton in Lackawanna County, Pennsylvania.
+It serves all of the city of Scranton in Lackawanna County, Pennsylvania.
 The district encompasses approximately 26 square miles.
 According to the 2020 census, the Scranton School District serves a resident population of 76,997.
 The educational attainment levels for the Scranton School District population (25 years old and over) were 83.9% high school graduates and 19.3% college graduates.
 The district is one of the 500 public school districts of Pennsylvania.